|Home | Weather | Search | Maps | Images of Burgundy | About Burgundy | About Franche-Comté | Press | Contact Us|

 A Short Break in Dijon

-Take a short break by train to Dijon from London or Brussels on Eurostar – there’s a wealth of things to explore from the Dukes of Bourgogne to the nightlife in this university town.
+Take a short break to Dijon – there’s a wealth of things to explore from the Dukes of Bourgogne to the nightlife in this university town.

 If you are looking for a few days away, Dijon has much to offer.
 It is not a tourist destination that instantly springs to mind, but this lovely old town, the regional capital of Burgundy, has remained unchanged.
 It is steeped in tradition and stylish French chic.
 Here you will find some of the best gastronomy in Europe, sample fine wines, visit lovely half-timbered buildings dating back to the glorious days of the Dukes of Bourgogne, and soak up the lively atmosphere in the streets and the famous market.
 Get away from it all, even if only for a couple of days.

 A no-fuss way to travel to Burgundy is to take the Eurostar to Lille and then connect with the TGV fast train to Dijon, total journey time – 5½hrs.
 Leaving London St. Pancras Eurostar terminus early afternoon, you are in Dijon in time for a late supper.
 The town centre is compact so everything is within strolling distance.
 From Brussels the journey time is 4½hrs.
 Of course there are security checks, but this is a comfortable, relaxed experience, and it's eco-friendly too. are offering return journeys to Dijon from £89.
 A cheaper alternative is to go by Flixbus, the intercity service through Europe with tickets from five euros.
 There is a route from Paris via Auxerre to Dijon taking four hours.